dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

 The time-evolution for the charges in GPAW is performed with the leap-frog algorithm, following Ref. \ [#Gao]_.

-To test quality of the fit, one can use :download:`this script <plot_permittivity.py>`.
+To test the quality of the fit, one can use :download:`this script <plot_permittivity.py>`.
 This gives a following plot for Au permittivity fitting.